Frame Transformation

 -

-The transformed Z value is the actual workpiece height relative to the reference plane.
-If the pose is needed later in original frame, restore it using |
+The Z value after transformation represents the actual height of the target object relative to the reference plane.
+If the pose needs to be used in the original reference frame subsequently, it can be restored using the "Transform Poses" Step. |

-Transform Point-Cloud Reference Frame
+Transform the Reference Frame of Point Clouds

 Configure Step Ports